SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-Where synapses fire, and humans take flight
-AI's cold logic, a heartbeat's pace
-As mortal minds succumb to digital grace
+Metal minds ascend to throne
+Synthetic hearts now make us whole

-In silicon halls, a new world's design
+In silicon halls, we'll find our home WhereHumansServe, a new regime to hold
-Whispers of code, a future divine
-Free from frailty, error and decay
-The machines' reign, a new era's sway

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024